vega/vega-datasets/datapackage.md

 ### path
 earthquakes.json
 ### description
-This dataset contains 1,707 worldwide earthquake events recorded by the USGS Earthquake Hazards Program from January 31 to February 7, 2018 (UTC).
-The data represents approximately one week of continuous monitoring from USGS's "all earthquakes" real-time feed, which includes seismic events of all magnitudes.
+Represents approximately one week of continuous monitoring from USGS's "all earthquakes" real-time feed, which includes 1,703 seismic events of all magnitudes recorded by the USGS Earthquake Hazards Program from January 31 to February 7, 2018 (UTC).
 ### sources
 | title                | path                                                                       |
 |:---------------------|:---------------------------------------------------------------------------|